Scalable Multi-agent Reinforcement Learning Algorithm for Wireless Networks: Algorithm

-Similarly, based on the definition in \cite{Terry2020Revisiting}, we can have the information loss between agent $i$ and $i'$ as Eq.\eqref{information_loss}.
-Combined Eq.\eqref{information_loss}, the overall information gain within a federated round, including $F-1$ local update and a federated update can be denoted as Eq.\eqref{information_gain_F}.
+Substituting Eq.\eqref{information_loss} and cooperation information term in Eq.\eqref{FLInfo_gain} into Eq.\eqref{FLInfo}, the overall gain for cooperation information $\mathcal{I}_{*,*}$ between federated average operations (including $F-1$ local update and a federated update) can be denoted as Eq.\eqref{information_gain_F}.

-We denote $t_F$ as the closest time instance with federated average operation, i.e. $t-t_F < F$.
-By continuing decomposing the Eq.\eqref{information_gain_F} iteratively, we can get Eq.\eqref{information_gain}.
+Then, we denote $t_F$ as the closest time instance with federated average operation from $t$, i.e. $t-t_F < F$.
+By continuing decomposing $F$ steps iteratively between two federated steps with the Eq.\eqref{information_gain_F} with Eq.\eqref{InfoDetail_coop} and Eq.\eqref{information_loss}, we can get Eq.\eqref{information_gain}.

-Because federated round $F$ is small compare to the overall learning rounds, we only look at the time after each federated average operation.
-Then, by continue expanding the equation to $t=0$, we have the formulation of $\mathcal{I}_{*,*}(t)$ as Eq.\eqref{information_all}.
-We solve $t$ for the upper bound $t$ when $\mathcal{I}_{*,*}(t)\leq \mathcal{C}_*(1-\epsilon)$.
-We have our upper-bound for neighbours' part as Eq.\eqref{neighbor_upb}.
+As the federated round $F$ is small compared to the overall learning rounds, we only look at the time after each federated average operation.
+Then, by further expanding the equation to $t=0$, we have the formulation of $\mathcal{I}_{*,*}(t)$ as Eq.\eqref{information_all}.